emccorson/onsenguide/GUIDE.md

 ```

 Ah, hold on, `createItemContent` only receives an index number.
 We better save
-the Pokemon names in an array so we know what to load.
+the Pokémon names in an array so we know what to load.
 When we get a new
-Pokemon, we need to save it in _both_ local storage and an array of items.
+Pokémon, we need to save it in _both_ local storage and an array of items.
 Then
 when the app loads, instead of reading local storage and appending everything to
-the DOM, we need to put Pokemon in local storage in the items array and then
+the DOM, we need to put Pokémon in local storage in the items array and then
 call `ons-lazy-repeat`'s `refresh` method.
 Then `ons-lazy-repeat` will handle
 adding the contents of the items array to the DOM.